What Your Food Cravings Are Trying to Tell You

 Not all cravings are physical- some are driven by the brain and the way we respond to stress.

 These foods can temporarily increase dopamine- the brain’s “reward” chemical.
 This is why something sweet or salty can feel comforting in stressful moments.
+You may recognize this pattern:

 • reaching for snacks after a long or stressful day